ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

     You can check logs which are located at `$HOME/.avalanche-cli/logs` or try to run the command once more.

   - `"Error: failed to start network : ..."`
-    It means that you have deployed a subnet before and are trying to deploy another one without stopping the initial one.
+    It means that you have deployed a Subnet before and are trying to deploy another one without stopping the initial one.
+You can check the status by running `avalanche network status`.
 To solve this issue, run:
-    `avalanche network stop` and try to deploy your subnet again.
+    `avalanche network stop` and try to deploy your Subnet again.

-### Step 4: Interact with the subnet
+### Step 4: Interact with the Subnet

 - Errors are generally covered in the linked tutorials.
 Be sure to check them out.
-- When you try to interact with the subnet you might try to interact with an account that has no balance.
+- When you try to interact with the Subnet you might try to interact with an account that has no balance.
 Make sure that you have followed [Access Funded Accounts](#access-funded-accounts).
 If you are having a problem interacting using Hardhat, make sure that the private key corresponds to an account which has balance.

-### Step 5: Interact with precompiles (Optional)
+### Step 5: Interact with Precompiles (Optional)

 - Common issues are troubleshooted at the official avalanche docs, to check them out refer to [this](https://docs.avax.network/subnets/customize-a-subnet#precompiles).
   - For `Contract Deployer Allow List`, refer to [this](https://docs.avax.network/subnets/customize-a-subnet#restricting-smart-contract-deployers).